basecamp/handbook/international-travel-guide.md

 * Ensure your devices are charged up and turned on.
 Customs may balk at a bricked phone or laptop.
 * Common questions:
   * Purpose of your visit?
 Here for a business meeting in Chicago.
   * Here to do work?
 Nope!
-Here on business, meeting with Basecamp.
+Here on business, meeting with Box Products.
   * Where are you staying?
 Ace Hotel, 311 N Morgan St., Chicago, IL 60607.
 Front desk: +1 312 764 1919.
 * Be straighforward and truthful.
 You're legit!
 No need to be cagey or misleading.